aiva-actions/run/README.md

 1. **Starts a batch** — Sends your labels, agent limit, optional test name, variable overrides, and optional gateway name to `https://api.aiva.works/v1/batches`.
-1. **Polls until done** — Every 30 seconds it fetches batch status until the CTRF summary reports no pending tests.
+1. **Polls until done** — Every 30 seconds it fetches batch status until there are no pending tests.
+   CTRF summary reports no pending tests.
 1. **Surfaces results** — Adds a link to the batch in the AIVA UI to the job summary, appends the final status payload, writes `batch-ctrf.json` to the